mtlynch/mediagoblin/docs/source/siteadmin/commandline-upload.rst

 script would read this and attempt to upload only two pieces of media, and would be able to automatically name them appropriately.

-The csv file
+The CSV file
 ============
 The location column
 -------------------
 The location column is the one column that is absolutely necessary for uploading your media.
 This gives a path to each piece of media you upload.
-This can either a path to a local file or a direct link to remote media (with the link in http format).
+This can either a path to a local file or a direct link to remote media (with the link in HTTP format).
 As you can see in the example above the (fake) media was stored remotely on "www.example.net".

 Other internal nodes